akka/akka/README.md

 ``restart #bundle_number`` to restart the bundle using its ID ``exit`` or CTRL-D to exit the Karaf console

-Depending on the akka version you're using, you may need to modify the core bundle when deploying on a second machine, to set it's akka.remote.netty.hostname in the application.conf.
+Depending on the akka version you're using, you may need to modify the core bundle when deploying on a second machine, to set its akka.remote.netty.hostname in the application.conf.